 Additionally, more than one encounter can be tracked.
 Even an individual scene can have multiple encounters being tracked at once.
 Individual encounters can be added, deleted, or activated with the buttons at the top of the Combat Tracker sidebar, allowing the Gamemaster to manage multiple fights or encounters happening at once on the same scene, with their own separate turn orders.
 Foundry's API refers to individual encounters as a "Combat" entity.

 Encounters are made up by their participants.
 These participants, known in Foundry as "Combatants", are the actors that take turns with each other in the encounter.
 You can add a combatant to an encounter by right-clicking a token and clicking the "Toggle Combat State" button, marked by two swords and a shield.
 If an encounter doesn't exist on the scene, an encounter will be created for the combatant.
 At this point, a player who controls the combatant can roll for initiative by clicking the Roll Initiative die icon by the combatant in the Combat Tracker.

 When an encounter is first created and filled with combatants, players are able to roll their own characters' initiative if desired, using the Roll Initiative button.
 Additionally, combatants can have their initiative roll modified at any point during combat by right-clicking the combatant in the tracker and selecting Modify.
 Similarly, combatants can have their initiative rerolled entirely, or the combatant can be removed from the encounter through this same right-click menu.

-To interact with Combat Encounters programmatically, you will primarily use the following API concepts:
+To interact with Items programmatically, consider using the following API concepts: